 of my pain…

-The music was composed by Mario Melfi in 1932, which was arranged by Francisco Canaro in 1935.
-Only the last two stanzas were sung in the Canaro's version, by Roberto Maida.
+The music was composed by Mario Melfi in 1932 and arranged by Francisco Canaro in 1935.
+In Canaro's version, only the last two stanzas were sung, performed by Roberto Maida.

-Dancing Poema, you need to put yourself in the shoes of the lyricist, as if you can't bear the pain of saying goodbye to a lost love.
-You still need to step on the beat, but you don't do it in a sudden and broken way.
-Rather, you focus on the emotions of the melody and let your movements be fluid, even-paced and continuous.
+When dancing Poema, you need to put yourself in the lyricist’s shoes, as if you are overwhelmed by the pain of saying goodbye to a lost love.
+While you still need to step on the beat, it should not be done in a sudden or fragmented way.
+Instead, focus on the emotions of the melody, allowing your movements to remain fluid, even-paced, and continuous.
 Here is an example.

-Note that this couple is not chasing the beat, but dancing slowly, as if they can't bear to be separated from each other.
-Their steps are much simpler, softer, smoother and more melodious, matching the melancholy mood of the music (see The Elegance of the Milonguero Style).
+Note that this couple is not chasing the beat but dancing slowly, as if they cannot bear to be separated from each other.
+Their steps are much simpler, softer, smoother, and more melodious, perfectly matching the melancholy mood of the music (see The Elegance of the Milonguero Style).

-I often feel my partner still focuses on the beat when I try to lead her to dance to the melody, which is not surprising given that most students are only taught to step on beats.
-Next time you dance Poema, try to pay more attention to the melody.
-The key is to control the speed of the movement to let your steps be even-paced rather than sudden, short and broken - especially if you are a woman, who represents the melodic or feminine mood of music (see The Characteristics of Classic Tango).
+I often find that my partner still focuses on the beat when I try to lead her to dance to the melody.
+This is not surprising, given that most students are only taught to step on beats.
+The next time you dance Poema, try to focus more on the melody.
+The key is to control the speed of your movement, allowing your steps to be even-paced rather than sudden, short, or disjointed—especially if you are a woman, who represents the melodic or feminine essence of the music (see The Characteristics of Classic Tango).